 - Organisational – organisations not having considered that people might face access barriers.
 This means they might not have calculated them into event plans or project costs.
-Only having one method of applying for something, and that not being accessible for you

-- Technological – websites not being accessible via screen-reader, online events relying on people being able to see and hear everything currently going on and not providing audio-description and captions/BSL
+- Technological – websites not being accessible via screen-reader, online events relying on people being able to see and hear everything currently going on and not providing audio-description and captions/BSL.

 - Attitudinal – assumptions that because of your ‘impairment’ you can’t do a particular artform, like be a blind aerialist (Tito Bone), or that it will be impossible to accommodate someone with your impairment in a project